 Symptoms of TMJ?

-TMJ refers to a variety of different issues that affect the TM joints, jaw muscles, and facial nerves.
+TMJ refers to various issues that affect the TM joints, jaw muscles, and facial nerves.
 Signs and symptoms of TMJ may include:

 - Pain or tenderness in your jaw joint area

 - Ear pain when you chew, talk or open your mouth wide

 - Issues with opening your mouth wide